alkadask/Puncta_analysis/README.md

 Straightened file name: yyyymmdd_Strain_xx_Neuron-x Every straightened image should be easily traceable to its raw image file.

+Note: The ImageJ macro script, Neuron_tracing.ijm can partially automate the repetitive steps.
+Manual verification and adjustments are still needed but the workload is considerably reduced.

 QUALITY CONTROL:
 Do not straighten images with the following issues (trace neuron and save ROI):
 -- Puncta out of focus